sigstore/.github/SECURITY.md

 ### Public Disclosure Processes

-If anyone knows of a publicly disclosed security vulnerability please IMMEDIATELY email the [SRC Members](#SRC-Members) to inform the SRC about the vulnerability so they may start the patch, release, and communication process.
+If anyone knows of a publicly disclosed security vulnerability please IMMEDIATELY email security@sigstore.dev to inform the SRC about the vulnerability so they may start the patch, release, and communication process.

 If a reporter contacts the SRC to express intent to make an issue public before a fix is available, the SRC will request if the issue can be handled via a private disclosure process.
 If the reporter denies the request, the SRC will move swiftly with the fix and release process.